microsoft/playwright/docs/src/test-parallel-js.md

 ## Parallelize tests in a single file

 By default, tests in a single file are run in order.
-If you have many independent tests in a single file, you might want to run them in parallel with [`method: Test.describe.parallel`].
+If you have many independent tests in a single file, you might want to run them in parallel with [`method: Test.describe.configure`].

 Note that parallel tests are executed in separate worker processes and cannot share any state or global variables.
 Each test executes all relevant hooks just for itself, including `beforeAll` and `afterAll`.